Eben60/GivEmXL.jl/docs/src/index.md

   -h, --help		Print the help message.
 ```

-As soon as the selected file is processed, the results will be put into a folder named YourExcelFileName_rslt: There will be an Excel file with the processing results (in this case containing two tables: one table with one results row per subset, and the summary table), and some graphic files: in this case an overview plot and one plot for each subset.
+As soon as the selected file is processed, the results will be put into a folder named *`YourExcelFileName`*`_rslt`: There will be an Excel file with the processing results (in this case containing two tables: one table with one results row per subset, and the summary table), and some graphic files: in this case an overview plot and one plot for each subset.

 Clean your data, rinse, repeat 😁